Thinking about an LA to San Diego road trip?

 Get into the car and let’s go!

-About This Itinerary
+About This LA to San Diego Itinerary

-Now, my idea is to help you discover the area in a long weekend.
+Now, my idea is to help you discover the area on a long weekend.
 You will need three days.
 It is up to you if you want to do a Friday – Sunday or a Saturday – Monday outing.
 In addition, I am providing an alternate itinerary.
 This can help you to plan a second-weekend trip or plan a five or six days trip.

 When road tripping, I like to get out of the freeways.
 You are going to notice my itinerary uses a combination of coastal roads and the freeway.
 Yes, driving the streets may take a little bit more time but it will help you to get a better understanding of how is life in coastal Southern California.